BIOL275-MSUM/eda-tdedvall/README.md

 \-I used the (count) function in base R (R Core Team 2020) to count the Solidago altissima frequency in both United States and Canada.

+\-Within the (data.frame) of the solidago altissima data, I sorted by oldest instance of year.
+This allowed me to find the time-span of data collection on solidago altissima.
+The years 1836 to 2016.

 # Results

+Figure 1: Solidago altissima species frequency map across both the new world and old world.
+Blue spots indicate species instances.

+Figure 2: Solidago altissima species frequency map restricted to new world only.
+Green spots indicate species instances.

 ![](README_files/figure-gfm/unnamed-chunk-3-1.png)<!-- -->![](README_files/figure-gfm/unnamed-chunk-3-2.png)<!-- -->

+Figure 3: Bar graph of Solidago altissima species occurrence per country.

 ![](README_files/figure-gfm/unnamed-chunk-5-1.png)<!-- -->

 # Discussion

-When examining the frequency of solidago altissima in regard to location, North America has the largest plant frequency, followed by Asia.
+When examining the species frequency of solidago altissima in regard to location, North America has the largest species frequency, followed by Asia.
 While previously collected data on the reason for solidago alitissima’s high frequency in North America is low, there are a few possibilities to explain this occurrence.
 As previously stated, solidago